Finomnis/pianod2-pandora-ui/README.md

 chmod pi:pi /home/pi/.config
 ```

-Then, open the Pianod2 config file:
+Then, open the Pianod2 config file.
+If it does not exist,
+create it and paste the [recommended content](https://github.com/Finomnis/pianod2-pandora-ui/blob/main/docker/recommended-pianod2-startscript) into it.
 ```
 vim /home/pi/.config/pianod2/startscript
 ```